 Hao Zhao (赵皓)

-I am actively looking for PhD positions starting from 2025 Fall and research assistant positions starting from 2024 Fall.
+I am actively looking for PhD positions starting from 2025 Fall.
 If you think my background is a good fit, please don't hesitate to get in touch!

 For pronunciation, my full name /how-jow/, but just my first name would be lot easier :)